jenseng/remix-incremental-migration-demos/packages/incremental-black-box-to-remix-upgrade-path-via-iframe/README.md

 6. Modify your infra (DNS, CDN, etc.) to point your app hostname(s) at your deployed Remix app, and use a new hostname for your old app (see `target` note in step 2).
 7. Over time, reimplement routes in this app to take over URLs from the old app.
 8. You're done!

+## About This Demo App

+This particular example is pre-wired to work with a [modified Canvas LMS setup](https://github.com/jenseng/canvas-lms/commits/remix-incremental-iframe-migration-demo).
+The app layout has been reimplemented in Remix and removed from Canvas.
+Additionally, the root index route can toggle between a new and an iframed view, and a new nested course route has been created.
+All other routes will load the corresponding pages from the old app using an iframe.
+Canvas has also been modified to emit `postMessage` events to let Remix know when a page is loaded or a navigation happens.

+### To Run This Demo App:

+1. Follow the [Canvas Quick Start](https://github.com/instructure/canvas-lms/wiki/Quick-Start) guide to get Canvas set up locally, and then pull down [this branch](https://github.com/jenseng/canvas-lms/commits/remix-incremental-iframe-migration-demo)
+2. Clone this repo and run `npm install`
+3. `cd packages/incremental-black-box-to-remix-upgrade-path-via-iframe && npm run dev`
+4. Open your browser to `http://localhost:3000` and log in with the credentials you set up when installing Canvas.